Time management

 Holidays

-Display your year planner in your study area, your computer desktop or your mobile device.
+Have your planner in a place that is easily accessed or viewed.
 Update it and refer to it regularly.
 It gives you an important overview of everything that needs to be done and how it all fits together.

-Finally, you will also benefit from planning a day.
+You will also benefit from planning day to day.
 As each new day approaches, review your week plan to make sure that it is up to date.
 Make a 'to do' list for each day if this will help focus your activities.

 -